martinlackner/frege/README.md

 Further examples can be found in frege/examples.py.

+## Bias experiments

+The file [bias-experiments.py](bias-experiments.py) contains the code for the experiments in "A Mathematical Analysis of an Election System Proposed by Gottlob Frege" [1], Section 6.
+This code requires [apportionment.py](https://github.com/martinlackner/apportionment/blob/master/apportionment.py) from https://github.com/martinlackner/apportionment.

 ## References

-Paul Harrenstein, Marie-Louise Lackner, and Martin Lackner. *A Mathematical Analysis of an Election System Proposed by Gottlob Frege*.
+[1] Paul Harrenstein, Marie-Louise Lackner, and Martin Lackner. *A Mathematical Analysis of an Election System Proposed by Gottlob Frege*.
 2019.